JSYoo5B-archive/os_concept_10th/Chapter 1. Introduction/HyejeeKim.md

 ---

-**1.24 Describe some of the challenges of designing operating systems for mobile devices compared with designing operating systems for tradi- tional PCs.**
+**1.24 Describe some of the challenges of designing operating systems for mobile devices compared with designing operating systems for traditional PCs.**

 ---